klown/fluid-cockroachdb/docs/Operations.md

 Loop to create the tables by calling `createOneTable()` for each table model in the input parameter.
 Any existing tables are deleted and recreated.
-The returned promise is the result of running a `fluid.promise.sequence`.
-The created tables are empty.
+The returned promise is the result of running a `fluid.promise.sequence`, an array of table models.
+The tables created in the database are empty.

 ##### `loadOneTable(tableName, records)`
 - `tableName String` The name of the table to load with the given records
 - `records Array` An array of JSON objects containing the data to store in the given table.
-- Returns: `{Promise}` whose value is an array of loaded instances.
+- Returns: `{Promise}` whose value is an array of the altered rows.

 Bulk load the given records into the given table.
 The records' JSON field names must match the column names of the table and the values of those fields are the data to store in the column.
-It is not necessary to have a field for each column -- missing fields/columns are set to null values in the table.
+It is not necessary to have a field for each column as missing fields/columns are set to null values in the table.

 ##### `loadTables(tableData)`
 - `tableData Object` A Hash of table names and the records to load.
-- Returns: `{Promise}` whose value is an array of tables and their loaded records.
+- Returns: `{Promise}` whose value is an array of tables and, for each, an array of the altered rows.

 For each table named in `tableData`, buik load the associated array of records into that table using `loadOneTable()`.
 The returned promise is the result of